 A native of New York's Hudson Valley, I currently live in Arusha, Tanzania, with my husband and two kids.
-When I am not working, you can find me planning family adventures to the mountains or the water, researching genealogy, or reading science fiction.
+When I am not working, you can find me planning my family's next outdoor adventure, researching genealogy, or reading science fiction.

 Asylum Brook is a small stream in the city of Beacon, NY, that was buried in phases during the twentieth century.
 I researched